Admitted Students FAQ

 Is Jacobs Hall open 24/7?

 The current Jacobs Hall operational hours are not 24/7.
-We are in conversation and want to provide extended hours and access for MDes students when the program starts in the fall.
+We are in conversation and want to provide extended hours and access for MDes students in the fall.
 It is likely there may be some machines that have more access, while others may be more carefully managed due to health and safety concerns.

 Do you have a finishing area in the Jacobs Hall shop?